-The attorneys at Migliaccio & Rathod have been successfully prosecuted a number of noteworthy wage and hour, civil rights, consumer protection, and environmental contamination cases, including the following:
+The attorneys at Migliaccio & Rathod have successfully prosecuted a number of noteworthy wage and hour, civil rights, consumer protection, and environmental contamination cases, including the following:

 Bland v.
 Calfrac Well Services– Represented oil field workers in a nationwide collective and class action lawsuit against Defendant Calfrac Well Services for its alleged failure to properly pay overtime to its field operators.
 After extensive litigation, the case settled for $6 million, which provided a gross recovery per class member of between $250 and approximately $11,500.

 Snodgrass v.
 Bob Evans – Represented Bob Evans’ Assistant Managers in a case alleging that Bob Evans, a restaurant chain with hundreds of locations predominantly in the Midwest, had misclassified its Assistant Managers as exempt from federal and state overtime laws.
-After extensive litigation, and a landmark ruling on the application of the so-called “fluctuating workweek” method of payment, the lawsuit settled for $16.5 million.
+After a landmark ruling on the application of the so-called “fluctuating workweek” method of payment, the lawsuit settled for $16.5 million.
 The gross recovery per class member was approximately $6,380.
 In issuing its order approving the settlement, the court took special note of the “competence of class counsel in prosecuting this complex litigation.”

 Nnadili v.
 Chevron – Represented owners and residents of properties in the District of Columbia that were contaminated with gasoline constituents from leaking underground storage tanks that were installed by Chevron.
 The plaintiffs, who resided in over 200 properties in the Riggs Park neighborhood of Northeast Washington, D.C., alleged that Chevron’s contamination interfered with the use and enjoyment of their property, impacted their property values, constituted a trespass on their land, and caused fear and emotional distress.
 The United States Environmental Protection Agency conducted an extensive investigation into the contamination.
-After approximately five years of extensive litigation, the case settled for $6.2 million.
+After approximately five years of litigation, the case settled for $6.2 million.

 Craig v.
 Rite Aid – Represented Rite Aid Assistant Managers in a case alleging that Rite Aid had misclassified its Assistant Managers as exempt from federal and state overtime laws.
 Plaintiffs alleged that their primary duties involved manual labor such as loading and unloading boxes, stocking shelves, cashiering and other duties which are not exempt under federal and state overtime laws.
 After extensive litigation, the case settled for $20.9 million, covering over 1,900 current and former assistant store managers.
 In issuing its order approving the settlement, the court stated that the settlement “represents an excellent and optimal settlement award for the Class Members” resulting from “diligent, exhaustive, and well-informed negotiations.”